 One of the most significant benefits of holding a green card is the right to live and work permanently in the United States.
 As a lawful permanent resident, you have the freedom to pursue employment opportunities across the country.
 However, it’s crucial to understand the scope and limitations of your employment rights.
+If you’re not yet a green card holder but are exploring temporary work opportunities, h2b visa jobs in USA provide a pathway to gain employment in industries like hospitality, landscaping, and construction.

 This article will explore what you can and cannot do with a green card in terms of employment, helping you navigate your career path in the U.S.